Development of a Lymphoid Organ-Chip to Evaluate mRNA Vaccine-Boosting Strategies

 Lymph Node Chip for Vaccine Characterization

-Featured session at Bethesda MPS Day, which took place on 11/9/2023.
+Featured session from Bethesda MPS Day, which took place on November 9, 2023.

 Human vascularised synovium-on-a-chip: a mechanically stimulated, microfluidic model to investigate synovial inflammation and monocyte recruitment